 A complete program of financial resources is available to Mid-State Technical College students.
 By filing a FAFSA (Free Application for Student Aid), funds are available each year through federal, state, local, and private sources in the form of loans, scholarships, grants, and work study programs.
-FAFSA forms are also available in Spanish - contact the Financial Aid Office or your local Academic Success Center for a FAFSA worksheet.
+FAFSA forms are also available in Spanish - contact the Financial Aid Office or your local Learning Commons for a FAFSA worksheet.
 Visually impaired students Student Aid Audio Guide available on CD from the Financial Aid Office in Wisconsin Rapids.

 MSTC's Title IV School Code is 005380